autosit/autosit.github.io/_posts/2019-04-12-pmbm_visualization.md

 ## References
-Williams, J. (2015). "[Marginal multi-Bernoulli filters: RFS derivation of MHT, JIPDA, and association-based member.][Williams2015]" IEEE Transactions on Aerospace and Electronic Systems, vol. 51, no. 3.]
+Williams, J. (2015). "[Marginal multi-Bernoulli filters: RFS derivation of MHT, JIPDA, and association-based member.][Williams2015]" IEEE Transactions on Aerospace and Electronic Systems, vol. 51, no. 3.
+Crouse, D., Willett, P. and Bar-Shalom, Y. (2011). "[Developing a Real-Time Track Display That Operators Do Not Hate.][Crouse2011]" IEEE Transactions on Signal Processing, vol. 59, no. 7.

 ## Contact